On COVID -19:

 “This was one of the most exhaustive, well written literature reviews on sovereignty that I have ever read.
 Wilén’s work is original, creative, and presents a compelling methodology of how to measure discourses and apply them to empirical case studies.”“if you are interested in the theoretical and practical applications of sovereignty then this book comes highly recommended if not essential.

-Articles in peer-reviewed International Scientific Journals
+Articles and chapters in peer-reviewed International Scientific Journals

 - Wilén, Nina, “Militarisation of Governance after Conflict: Beyond the Rebel-to-Ruler Frame.
 The case of Rwanda”, Third World Quarterly, vol.39, n°1, 2018, pp. 158-174, co-written with Andrea Purdekova and Filip Reyntjens,